EmoryMLIP/emory-reu-ret-website/README.md

 1. A git client (SourceTree, Github Desktop, or command line)
 1. The hugo software must be [installed](https://gohugo.io/getting-started/installing/).
 On MacOS, I found it convenient to install it using [Homebrew](https://brew.sh/) to preview the website.
 If you have found a convenient way to install it on Windows PCs, please share it here.
 1. A text editor.
-Any will work, but it is useful to have one that suports Markdown such as Jupyter, RStudio, PyCharm, ...
+Any will work, but it is useful to have one that supports Markdown such as Jupyter, RStudio, PyCharm, ...

 ## About the Wowchemy Template and Getting Started